amazon-archives/aws-serverless-event-fork-pipelines/pipelines/event-replay-pipeline/README.md

 ### Parameters

-1. `TopicArn` (required) - SNS Topic ARN whose events should be backed up to S3.
+1. `TopicArn` (required) - The ARN of the SNS topic to which this instance of the pipeline should be subscribed.
-1. `DestinationQueueName` (required) - Name of destination SQS Queue where replay events should be sent in a disaster recovery scenario.
-The app assumes the queue is in the same account and region as this app.
+1. `DestinationQueueName` (required) - The name of the SQS queue to which the Lambda replay function forwards events, once the replay trigger is enabled.
+The queue must be in the same accout and region as this pipeline.
-1. `SubscriptionFilterPolicy` (optional) - SNS Topic Subscription FilterPolicy as a JSON string.
-This optional parameter allows you to configure message filtering for events processed by this app.
-See [the documentation](https://docs.aws.amazon.com/sns/latest/dg/message-filtering.html) for details.
-The default behavior is to use no subscription filter policy so the app will backup all messages sent to the SNS topic.
+1. `SubscriptionFilterPolicy` (optional) - The SNS subscription filter policy, in JSON format, used for filtering the incoming events.
+The filter policy decides which events are processed by this pipeline.
+If you don’t enter any value, then no filtering is used, meaning all events are processed.
-1. `ReplayQueueRetentionPeriodInSeconds` (optional) - Retention period in seconds for the replay buffer SQS queue.
-This controls how long messages will be stored in the replay queue.
-If not specified, the default value of `1209600` (14 days) is used.
+1. `ReplayQueueRetentionPeriodInSeconds` (optional) - The amount of seconds for which the SQS replay queue should keep the incoming events.
+If you don’t enter any value, then 1,209,600 (14 days) is used.
-1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO.
+1. `LogLevel` (optional) - The level used for logging the execution of the Lambda function that polls events from the SQS queue.
+Four options are available, namely DEBUG, INFO, WARNING, and ERROR.
+If you don’t enter any value, then INFO is used.

 ### Outputs